Last Updated on

 This is my India Survival Guide – everything you need to know to stay safe and healthy during a trip to India.

-Travelling around this vast sub-continent can be an intimidating prospect.
+Travelling around this vast sub-continent can be an intimidating prospect for foreigners.
 However, with a little preparation and some cultural understanding, there is little to fear in a visit to this colourful country.
 After spending 3 months in India this winter I have put together this India Survival Kit.

 In any case it will leave any visitor with a multitude of experiences that live long in the memory.
 Read on to discover my top 28 tips for travelling India.

 - 10 Anything is possible (or not as the case maybe)